Enquire & Get HIV Test Now

 WHAT YOU MUST DO IF YOU 'THINK' YOU'VE ACQUIRED HIV?

-DO NOT GO TO "DR. GOOGLE" Though Google may have many answers to your queries, but it still does not have "all the answers", that may be relevant for you.
-Dr Google may give you 'false-positive' results.
-So, avoid!
+DO NOT GO TO "DR. Unqualified" Though Google platform may have compilation of many opinions, still does not have "all the answers", that may be relevant for you.
+This may give you 'false-positive' results.
+So, avoid using such compilation or opinions as the ultimate answer to YOUR problem.

-CONSULT A QUALIFIED DOCTOR Although HIV is not easy to acquire, but the apprehension of havng acuiqred HIV can kill you!
-Only a qualified doctor can help you find out whether you actually are at risk.
+CONSULT A QUALIFIED DOCTOR Your concern and apprehension of having acquired HIV can be extremely distressing for you.
+Therefore, only a qualified doctor can help you find out whether you actually are at risk.

-GET HIV TESTS DONE Most tests do not detect if you have HIV, right away.
+IS GETTING HIV TESTS DONE EARLY ADVISIBLE?
+Most tests do not detect if you have HIV, right away.
 It may take up to 6 months before you'll see a positive result, which means if you go for an early test, then even if you're infected you could get a false-negative.
-A competent Doctor can only give you advise if you really need to go for any HIV tests.
+A competent Doctor can only give you advice if you really need to go for any HIV tests.
 Go for HIV tests only when required.
 There are a number of tests which may be administered to find out the status of HIV in the body, viz., Antibody/Antigen Combination Tests, RNA Test, Viral Load, CD4 Count, CD8 Count, HSV, etc.

 Up to 9 in 10 people who acquire HIV will have some symptoms soon after infection.
 This is known as SEROCONVERSION ILLNESS.
 It includes: